Roundworm Infections in Children

 Ascariasis is the name of an infection caused by the roundworm Ascaris lumbricoides.
 When a worm lives inside the human body, the condition is called a parasitic infection.

-Roundworms can live inside the small intestine for up to two years.
+Roundworms can live inside the small intestine for up to 2 years.
 The worms are about as thick as a pencil and can grow to be about 13 inches long.
 They reproduce very quickly.
-Female roundworms may lay more than 200,000 eggs every day; these eggs leave the body through bowel movements.
+Female roundworms may lay more than 200,000 eggs every day.
+These eggs leave the body through bowel movements.

-Ascariasis is the most common type of worm infection in the world, with an estimated one billion people infected, but it is rare in the U.S. Roundworm's eggs live in the soil and in contaminated feces or bowel movements.
-In countries where people live in poverty, where there is poor disposal of human feces, or where crops are fertilized with human feces, Ascaris eggs can be ingested and the infection can spread from person to person via infected feces.
+Ascariasis is the most common type of worm infection in the world, with an estimated 1 billion people infected, but it is rare in the U.S. Roundworm's eggs live in the soil and in contaminated feces or bowel movements.
+It is more common in countries where people live in poverty, where there is poor disposal of human feces, or where crops are fertilized with human feces, Ascaris eggs can be ingested and the infection can spread from person to person via infected feces.

 Your child may be at risk for roundworms if he or she has been adopted from a developing country or if you have traveled to areas of the world where these infections are common.
 Ascariasis tends to be more common in warm, wet, tropical countries.